 Who Should Have Gastric Bypass Roux-en-Y Surgery?

-Gastric bypass surgery should be considered permanent.
-It requires a serious commitment to long-term weight loss and should be reserved for people who have a body mass index of at least 40, or a BMI of 35 or higher with obesity-related health problems.
+Gastric bypass surgery should be considered non-reversible.
+It requires a serious commitment weight loss and should be reserved for people who have a body mass index of at least 40, or a BMI of 35 or higher with obesity-related health problems.